Oceans Issues & Threats

 It’s hard to believe commercial whaling still happens, isn’t it?

-The practice was rampant for so long that many whale species may never recover.
+The practice was rampant for so long that many whale species were driven to the brink of extinction.
 In the US, the North Atlantic right whale is down to about 350 remaining individuals.
-The blue whales of the Antarctic are at less than 1 percent of their original population.
+The blue whales of the Antarctic are at less than one percent of their original population.
 West Pacific grey whale populations are the most endangered of the world’s great whales, hovering on the edge of extinction with only slightly more than 100 remaining.
+The good news is that the moratorium on commercial whaling Greenpeace and allies won in 1986 — honored by all but Japan, Iceland, and Norway — is slowly helping most of the great whale populations to recover.